Resourcio-Community/Web-dev-resources/README.md

 # Web-dev-resources
-This is an awesome project about Web Development resources. ⚡
+This is an awesome repo about Web Development resources. ⚡

 Resources are added frequently! ⚡